Earth Day Summit

 12:30-1:15 pm PST

 Oftentimes, youth feel discouraged and limited when it comes to finding opportunities to take climate action.
-In this presentation, we will discuss one of the ways in which youth can get involved and lower their carbon footprint.
+In this presentation, we discussed one of the ways in which youth can get involved and lower their carbon footprint.
 Everyone can play their part in restoring our earth, by choosing what is on their plate.
-We will discuss the importance of adopting a plant-forward diet - one that incorporates more fruits, vegetables, whole grains, and legumes and less meat and dairy products - as well as the importance of reducing food waste at your home.
-At the end of the presentation, guests will have a better understanding of the role they can play in combating climate change by adopting dietary practices that are healthier for themselves and the earth.
+We discussed the importance of adopting a plant-forward diet - one that incorporates more fruits, vegetables, whole grains, and legumes and less meat and dairy products - as well as the importance of reducing food waste at your home.
+Guests gained a better understanding of the role they can play in combating climate change by adopting dietary practices that are healthier for themselves and the earth.

-Join us to talk with Maria Yap, the Founder and Executive Director of Peninsula Food Runners, a Bay Area-based organization committed to food waste diversion and reduction.
-We will discuss the staggering impacts of food waste worldwide, how our current food systems are structured to create such waste, including here in the Bay Area.
-Furthermore, learn what you can do to help to dismantle food waste and insecurity in your community, seeing the intersections between food and climate change.
+We were joined by Maria Yap, the Founder and Executive Director of Peninsula Food Runners, a Bay Area-based organization committed to food waste diversion and reduction.
+We discussed the staggering impacts of food waste worldwide, how our current food systems are structured to create such waste, including here in the Bay Area.
+Furthermore, attendees learned what they can do to help to dismantle food waste and insecurity in your community, seeing the intersections between food and climate change.

 There used to be roughly 6 trillion trees on Earth.
 Today, only half remain.
 There has never been a more urgent need to protect and revive forests.
 Youth and future generations will be most impacted by climate change, the loss of biodiversity and the degradation of ecosystems – but they also stand to benefit the most from a restoration economy.
-Join an interactive session to learn why conserving, restoring and growing trees are essential to the health of people and our planet, as well as opportunities to drive youth-led climate action, ecopreneurship and the global #GenerationRestoration movement.
+In this interactive session, attendees learned why conserving, restoring and growing trees are essential to the health of people and our planet, as well as opportunities to drive youth-led climate action, ecopreneurship and the global #GenerationRestoration movement.

-Learn more about CUESA's farmers markets in San Francisco and how they play an important role in creating justice in the food system.
-Explore how farmers markets have supported farmers in keeping their businesses alive during the pandemic, and learn how farmers are navigating the effects of climate change.
+Attendees learned more about CUESA's farmers markets in San Francisco and how they play an important role in creating justice in the food system.
+We explored how farmers markets have supported farmers in keeping their businesses alive during the pandemic and learned how farmers are navigating the effects of climate change.

 Speakers